dead-claudia/thallium/README.md

     - This will include more reporters as well

 - Write lots of blog posts. :smile:
-    - Why another testing framework
+    - Why another testing framework (we already have [Mocha](http://mochajs.org/), [Jasmine](http://jasmine.github.io/), [QUnit](https://qunitjs.com/), [AVA](https://github.com/avajs/ava), [Tape](https://github.com/substack/tape) [and](https://www.npmjs.com/package/tap) [friends](https://www.npmjs.com/package/tt), [Nodeunit](https://github.com/caolan/nodeunit), [among](http://docs.busterjs.org/en/latest/overview/) [others](https://www.npmjs.com/package/ospec))
-    - Why this uses code *for* configuration
+    - Why this uses code *for* configuration (Gulp vs Grunt, Browserify vs Webpack, ESLint vs JSHint+JSCS, etc.)
-    - Why this tries to infer so much (it's not as magical as it seems)
+    - Why this tries to infer so much (it's not as magical as it seems, and magic isn't inherently evil)
     - Why such a high focus on flexibility
     - etc.

 - Write an alternative matching algorithm to be based off of the ES2015 Iterable (`Symbol.iterator`) protocol, etc.
     - This may likely also include the [proposed async iteration protocol](https://github.com/tc39/proposal-async-iteration#async-iterators-and-async-iterables).
+    - This will be out of core

 - Use the patience diff for larger data sets, since it deals with those a little more readably, a plus for data-heavy integration/end-to-end tests (this repo has some of those)
-    - There doesn't appear to be a JS port yet, and algorithm documentation is scarce, so I'd have to write it myself, and it could be challenging.
+    - There doesn't appear to be a JS port yet, and algorithm documentation is scarce, so I'd have to write it myself, and it will likely be challenging.

 ## Contributing